-- A.4.3.3 Adequate working space should be provided to allow for satisfactory performance of all operations. - A.4.3.4 The design should be such as to permit easy and adequate cleaning and to facilitate proper supervision of packaged drinking water hygiene. - A.4.3.5 The buildings and facilities should be designed to provide separation by partition, location or other effective means between those operations, which may cause cross-contamination. - A.4.3.6 Buildings and facilities should be designed to facilitate hygienic operations by means of a regulated flow in the process from the arrival of the packaged drinking water at the premises to the finished product, and should provide for appropriate temperature conditions for the process and the product.
+- A.3.3.4.1 The design should be such as to permit easy and adequate cleaning and to facilitate proper supervision of drinking water hygiene. - A.3.3.4.2 The buildings and facilities should be designed to provide separation by partition, location or other effective means between those operations, which may cause cross-contamination. - A.3.3.4.3 Buildings and facilities should be designed to facilitate hygienic operations by means of a regulated flow in the process from the arrival of the packaged drinking water at the premises to the finished product, and should provide for appropriate temperature conditions for the process and the product.

-A.4.3.7 packaged drinking water handling, storing and bottling areas
+A.3.3.5 Drinking water handling, storing and bottling areas

-A.4.3.7.1 Floors
+A.3.3.5.1 Floors